ixanza/tranquility/README.md

 ## Creating your Character

 Upon entering the game you will be greeted with a notification from the Relic Notifications Mod.
 Hit OK and wait for another pop-up from it, usually takes about a minute.
-Then proceed with creating your character.
+Once it's done you can proceed with creating your character.
 Once you've named your character wait for all the messages in the top left to fade away then open your inventory and close it.
 This will start up Requiem.
 Once Requiem has finished its installation you may proceed with the next section.
+While creating your character you may receive a pop up asking you if you want to scan now or later from Relic Notifications.
+Hit scan now to proceed.

 ## In-Game MCM Options